emnopal/library_management_system-python/README.md

 # library_management_system
 Library management system from scratch only using Python and MySQL connector<br>
-For API, API provided using FastAPI (I don't create from scratch due to security and performance issues)
+For API, API provided using FastAPI (I don't create it from scratch due to security and performance issues)

 This project is under construction!!!